OUI / DUI / DWI

-If you fail the breathalyzer (score .08 or higher if you are age 21 or older), or if you refuse the test, you will be arrested and taken into police custody, where you will be booked on the charge operating under the influence (OUI) and you will be scheduled for an arraignment at Court within the jurisdiction in which you were pulled over.
+If you fail the breathalyzer (score .08 or lower if you are age 21 or older), or if you refuse the test, you will be arrested and taken into police custody, where you will be booked on the charge operating under the influence (OUI) and you will be scheduled for an arraignment at Court within the jurisdiction in which you were pulled over.
 The consequences to a conviction for OUI (also known in other states as DUI or DWI) are many: loss of license, increased insurance rates, costly and time-intensive probation, and depending of the severity of the incident and your prior court history, jail time.
 To set up a free confidential consultation to discuss your case, call now.

 Under Massachusetts law, you can punished with a jail sentence of up to 2 ½ years for a 1st. offense operating under the influence (OUI) .
 Typically a person who admits to or is found guilty of a 1st offense operating under the influence (OUI) will be given a probation sentence known as a 24D disposition.
 This probation sentence requires you complete a court approved driver alcohol education program, follow all aftercare recommendations, and comply with the general terms of probation (examples: no new criminal cases, report as required to your probation officer, report any changes of address and no leaving the Commonwealth without the permission of your probation officer)